sdcnku/micropython/docs/reference/repl.rst

 be compiled and executed.
 Any output (or errors) will be sent back.
 Entering Ctrl-B will leave raw mode and return the the regular (aka friendly) REPL.

-The ``tools/pyboard.py`` program uses the raw REPL to execute python files on the MicroPython board.
+The GitHub ``micropython/tools/pyboard.py`` program uses the raw REPL to execute python files on a MicroPython board.